Cat Diabetes: Blood Sugar Levels & Management Guide

 What are normal blood glucose levels for cats?

 Normal blood glucose levels for cats range from 74-159 mg/dL.
 Diabetic cats typically have glucose levels above 250-300 mg/dL when diagnosed.
+Stress can temporarily elevate glucose to 200-250 mg/dL in healthy cats, which is why fructosamine testing is important to confirm diagnosis.

 What are the early signs of diabetes in cats?